chef/chef-web-docs/content/errors.md

 Cannot connect to PostgreSQL on the remote server.

-#### Possible Causes
+#### Possible causes

-* PostgreSQL is not running on the remote server
+- PostgreSQL isn't running on the remote server
-* The port used by PostgreSQL is blocked by a firewall on the remote server
+- The port used by PostgreSQL is blocked by a firewall on the remote server
-* Network routing configuration is preventing access to the host
+- Network routing configuration is preventing access to the host
-* When using Amazon Web Services (AWS), rules for security groups are preventing the Chef Infra Server from communicating with PostgreSQL
+- When using Amazon Web Services (AWS), rules for security groups are preventing the Chef Infra Server from communicating with PostgreSQL

 ### CSPG011 (cannot authenticate)